Margaret McMillan

 Rachel and Margaret McMillan plaque, Bromley.

 Margaret McMillan (20 July 1860 - 27 March 1931) was a nursery school pioneer and lobbied for the 1906 Provision of School Meals Act.
-Working in deprived districts of London, notably Deptford, and Bradford, she agitated for reforms to improve the health of young children, wrote several books on nursery education and pioneered a play-centred approach that has only latterly found wide acceptance.
+Working in deprived districts of London, England, notably Deptford, and Bradford, she agitated for reforms to improve the health of young children, wrote several books on nursery education and pioneered a play-centred approach that has only latterly found wide acceptance.

 Biography

 Margaret McMillan was born to James and Jean McMillan in Westchester County, New York, on 20 July 1860.
-Her parents were from Inverness but had emigrated to the United States in 1840.
-When she was four an epidemic of Scarlet fever killed her father and sister and left Margaret deaf (she recovered her hearing at the age of fourteen).
+Her parents were from Inverness, in the Scottish Highlands, but had emigrated to the United States in 1840.
+When she was four years old, an epidemic of Scarlet fever killed her father and sister and left Margaret deaf (she recovered her hearing at the age of fourteen).
 Thereupon Mrs. McMillan returned to Scotland with her daughters Margaret and Rachel McMillan, where both attended the Inverness High School.
 McMillan's mother Jean McMillan died in 1877.

 McMillan went on to study Psychology and Physiology, followed by Languages and Music in Germany.
-In 1887 McMillan was introduced to Christian socialism and read articles by William Morris and William Thomas Stead and after July 1888 joined her sister in London.
+In 1887, McMillan was introduced to Christian socialism and read articles by William Morris and William Thomas Stead and after July 1888 joined her sister in London.
 Together they attended political meetings, where they met Morris, H. M. Hyndman, Peter Kropotkin, William Stead and Ben Tillett.
 In 1889, McMillan and her sister helped the workers during the London Dock Strike.
-In 1892 they moved to Bradford.
+In 1892, they moved to Bradford.
 There they joined the Fabian Society, the Labour Church, the Social Democratic Federation and the Independent Labour Party (ILP).

 With Bradford's school medical officer, James Kerr, McMillan carried out the first medical inspection of elementary school children in Britain.
 They published a report and began a campaign for local authorities to install bathrooms, improve ventilation and supply free school meals for children, after seeing the success of Bradford Cinderella Club providing a warm meal to underprivileged children.

-In 1902 the sisters joined the recently formed Labour Party, working with James Keir Hardie and George Lansbury.
+In 1902, the sisters joined the recently formed Labour Party, working with James Keir Hardie and George Lansbury.
 McMillan began to write books on health and education.
-In 1904 she published her most important books, Education Through the Imagination and The Economic Aspects of Child Labour and Education.
+In 1904, she published her most important books, Education Through the Imagination and The Economic Aspects of Child Labour and Education.
 Through McMillan's work and joint campaigning with Katharine Glasier, the House of Commons passed the 1906 Provision of School Meals Act.